huijing/personal-website-v3/src/content/blog/2016-12-22-images-problem.md

 ### BPG (Better Portable Graphics)

 [BPG](http://bellard.org/bpg/) is a new image format meant to replace the JPEG image format.
 It has a high compression ratio and unlike JPEG, supports transparency.
-To use BPG, you will need to integrate a Javascript BPG decoder (56kb gzipped) in your site for browsers to recognise the image.
+To use BPG, you will need to integrate a JavaScript BPG decoder (56kb gzipped) in your site for browsers to recognise the image.

 ### JPEG-XR (JPEG extended range)